 Height rescue should only be carried out by trained persons, especially if the accident victim has been hanging in the personal protective equipment for more than 20 minutes.
 Even if your colleague has been caught by the PPE, there is a risk of life-threatening suspension trauma after only a short time.
 This can occur when the leg arteries are cut off by the ropes of the PPE.
 Putting the colleague in an otherwise usual shock position during the rescue would therefore be fatal, because the upper body must instead be positioned in an elevated position.
 Otherwise, the accumulated blood from the legs could rush back to the heart too quickly and overload it.
 To prevent such mistakes, you should not carry out these rescue measures yourself without appropriate first-aider training, but call for help.
 Read here how you can be trained as a first aider.

-How can you help your colleague directly after a fall?
+How can you help your colleague directly after a fall from the scaffold?

 Even if you are not able to perform a rescue at height yourself, you can take your own measures until the trained rescuers arrive.
 Make contact with the colleague who has fallen.
 If they are conscious, you should ask them to move their legs or push against resistance to prevent suspension trauma.
 To make this easier in the event of an accident, aids can be carried directly on the PPE as a preventive measure.
 This can be, for example, a holding rope with a length adjustment device, in whose rope loops the fallen person can put their feet.
 The use of such an aid should already be considered when setting up the rescue plan.